-Is a work in process project that aims to create an affordable multiple axis 3D printing tool available for consumers and proffesional workshops around the world.
-After developing our MX3D-resin printer last year we again used an industrial robot, but now together with an advanced welding machine we are able to print with metals, such as steel, stainless steel, aluminium, bronze or copper without the need for support-structures.
-By adding small amounts of molten metal at a time, we are able to print lines in mid air.
-The combination robot/welding is driven by different types of software that work closely together.
-This will eventually have to end up in a user friendly interface that allows the user to print directly from CAD.
-We are developing printing strategies for the different kinds of 3D printable 'lines'.
-For instance, vertical ,horizontal or spiraling lines require different settings, such as pulse time, pause-time, layer height or tool orientation.
-All this information is being incorporated in the software.
+The Dragon Bench is the first sculptural piece created with the MX3D metal printer that we developed in-house.
+By combining our industrial robot (developed for our MX3D resin printer) with an advanced welding machine, we were able to print with metals such as steel, stainless steel, aluminum, bronze or copper, without the need of supporting structures.
+By adding small amounts of molten metal at a time, we can print double curved lines in midair.
+The combination robot/welding machine is driven by different types of software that work together closely.
+This will eventually have to end up in a user-friendly interface that allows the user to print directly from CAD.
+We are developing printing strategies for different kinds of 3D-printable ‘lines.’
+Vertical, horizontal and spiraling lines, for instance, require different settings, such as pulse time, pause-time, layer height or tool orientation.
+The possibilities are mind-blowing.
+For the first time we can 3D print large-scale objects using high-quality, strong, self-supporting materials.

 3D printing like this is still unexplored territory and leads to a new form language that is not bound by additive layers.
-Lines can be printed in that intersect in order to create a self supporting structure.
-This method makes it possible to create 3D objects on any given working surface independently of its inclination and smoothness in almost any size and shape.
+The sculptural Dragon Bench explores this.
+Lines can be printed that intersect in order to create a self-supporting structure.